istio/istio.io/content/en/news/releases/1.30.x/announcing-1.30/change-notes/index.md

     - /news/announcing-1.30.0
 ---

-{{< warning >}}
-This is an automatically generated rough draft of the release notes and has not yet been reviewed.
-{{< /warning >}}

-## Deprecation Notices

-These notices describe functionality that will be removed in a future release according to [Istio's deprecation policy](/docs/releases/feature-stages/#feature-phase-definition).
-Please consider upgrading your environment to remove the deprecated functionality.

 ## Traffic Management

 - **Improved** endpoint selection for multi-network environments to use the gateway for network-specific endpoints when the local proxy network is unset.